CINPLA/EDPRmodel_analysis/README.md

 # Installation

-To install the code in this repo, clone or download the repo, navigate to the top directory of the repo and enter the following command in the terminal:
+To install the code, clone or download the repo, navigate to the top directory of the repo and enter the following command in the terminal:
 ```bash
 python setup.py install